danieljcave/p3-battleship/README.md

 ## Features
 ### Welcome Message
 The first feature of the battleship program is the Welcome message that displays on the screen when the user first enters the game.
-The user is first greated with the word, Battleship in the terminal that uses ASCII text to create the word out of keyboard characters.
-The aim of this is to intrege the user into the game, to not only get them engraged but to make them want to play the game.
+The user is first greeted with the word, Battleship in the terminal that uses ASCII text to create the word out of keyboard characters.
+The aim of this is to intrigue the user into the game, to not only get them engaged but to make them want to play the game.
 Rather than just Reading the words Battleship.
 ![Battleship Ascii image](/assets/readme/battleship-ascii.png)

 On the welcome message, the user is welcomed to the game and shown the message 'How To Play:', this is a list of instructions on how the game will be played and what information the user will need beforehand to play the game. such as the game mechanics, which explain when a user guesses a spot they will either show a miss 'O' or a hit 'X' and all empty space is for the user to guess.
 It informs them of the number of turns they have and if they miss they will lose a turn and if they hit they will not lose and turn.
 Finally the aim of the game and what happens if they do not win.
 ![Image of battleship welcome message](/assets/readme/welcome-message.png)

 The last feature on the welcome screen is asking the user if they are ready to play the game.
-This I belive is crucial to the user experience, by allowing the user to read through the information and be able to decide when they are ready to play.
+This I believe is crucial to the user experience, by allowing the user to read through the information and be able to decide when they are ready to play.
 So as to not be able to see the playing game without the correct instructions or knowledge.
 This is to not overwhelm the player or allow them to start and just guess what they are doing or waste turns, to give them the best chance of winning and enjoying the time in the game.
 ![Player ready questions](/assets/readme/are-you-ready.png)

 ### Game Board